 A slave, or doulos in the original Greek language of the New Testament, was a person who served the will of his or her master.
-A slave to sin indicates a person is obligated to follow the will of sin; a person has no power to leave the "master" of sin.
+A slave to sin indicates a person is obligated to follow the will of sin; a person has no power to leave the "master" of sin on his or her own.
 In addition to being a slave by status, a person is a slave to sin by function.
 In John 8:34, Jesus told the unbelieving religious leaders, "Truly, truly, I say to you, everyone who practices sin is a slave to sin."
 People are slaves to sin both through their fallen human nature (often referred to by theologians as original sin) and through actions.

-However, when a person comes to faith in Jesus Christ (Ephesians 2:8-9), he or she is "set free from sin."
+However, when a person comes to faith in Jesus Christ, he or she is "set free from sin" (Romans 6:18).
 Instead, we become "slaves of righteousness."
 For the believer, this new freedom comes as a gift.
-Yet this gift was priceless.
 The cost was the death of Jesus Christ.
 Romans 6:6 shares, "We know that our old self was crucified with him in order that the body of sin might be brought to nothing, so that we would no longer be enslaved to sin."
 The crucifixion of Jesus covered the cost of our sin.
 The one who believes in Him is given eternal life (John 3:16) and new life.

 The response of the believer who has been freed from the slavery of sin is clear: "Let not sin therefore reign in your mortal body, to make you obey its passions.
 Do not present your members to sin as instruments for unrighteousness, but present yourselves to God as those who have been brought from death to life, and your members to God as instruments for righteousness" (Romans 6:12-13).
 Based on God's great love, grace, and mercy, our response is to no longer live obedient to sin, but rather to live in righteousness in obedience to God.
 This is not to earn His favor, but to express our love for His wonderful forgiveness and gift of eternal life.